techidaily/site-facebook-video-recording/source/_posts/updated-lighten-your-load-with-laughs-fb-detainment-chuckle-highlighters-for-2024.md

 ![canva meme generator](https://images.wondershare.com/filmii/article-images/canva-meme-generator.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Canva's name is not at all unknown to anybody related to the designing field.
 It is an amazing online free tool helping as a Facebook meme generator too.
 It has so many templates available you just need to pick the right one for you and proceed.
 It is surely the best choice for funny Facebook memes and especially Facebook jail memes.
 You will get color/font options, resize, crop, flip, etc. options to create the best memes.
 Canva is a very user-friendly online tool and it has a very easy-to-use design which makes an overall creating experience very smooth.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How to Make Your Facebook Jail Meme?